owbosh/dwm/README.md

 ## owbosh's build
 ### Patches
 - [ru_gaps](https://dwm.suckless.org/patches/ru_gaps/)

+The most sensible gaps patch in my opinion.
+Equal gaps on all sides.
+Removes gaps and borders when only one window is present.
+Adjustable at runtime.
 - [winicon](https://dwm.suckless.org/patches/winicon/)

+Displays the application icon of the focused window, next to the title in the status bar.
 - [dynamicswallow](https://dwm.suckless.org/patches/dynamicswallow/)

+Gives the ability to manually make windows "swallow" other windows (not limited to terminals).
 - [selfrestart](https://dwm.suckless.org/patches/selfrestart/)

+Gives the ability to restart dwm in-place using a keybind.
 - [systray](https://dwm.suckless.org/patches/systray/)

+Adds a system tray to the status bar for programs that support it.

 ## Requirements
 In order to build dwm you need the Xlib header files.